Preetam0Rawat/E-Commerce_Frontend_Project/README.md

 npm start
 Runs the app in the development mode.
-Open [http://localhost:3000](https://e-commerce-frontend-project-one.vercel.app/) to view it in your browser.
+Open [Click Here to Run the Project](https://e-commerce-frontend-project-one.vercel.app/) to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.